dctime/signals/issues.md

 Breaking const signal block with two signal blocks connection to each other with wires doesn't update the wires.
 (2)

-Add signal operation block and switch operation by storing item
+Add signal operation block and switch operation by storing item (3)

+### 2025.5.5

+Adding input port and output port models. clicking the sides to switch input and output.
+Limiting input and output sides.
+Turning off functionality if not enough input and output sides.